hannawong/ColXLM/README.md

 - Sensitivity to spelling errors
 - Doesn't support cross-lingual search

-Although Yelp rewrites the query by query expanding and spell correcting before sending it to search engine, the capacity of this method is still limited.
+Although Yelp rewrites the query by query expansion and spelling correction before sending it to search engine, the capacity of this method is still limited.
 Therefore, we intend to add a neural-network-based model trained with large amount of text to complement the lexical serach engine in ad-hoc multilingual retrieval.

 ## Pretraining Phase